tokiedokie/scoop-search/README.md

 # scoop-search

-scoop-search is a tool for a windows package maneger [scoop](https://scoop.sh/)
+scoop-search is a tool for a windows package manager [scoop](https://scoop.sh/)

 `scoop-search` instead of `scoop search`